-Step 2: Risk Management Process
+Step 2: Risk management process

-Step 3: Initial Estimations
+Step 3: Initial estimates

-Step 4: Determine Correlations
+Step 4: Determine correlations

-Step 5: Mitigation Model
+Step 5: Mitigation model

-Step 6: Run Monte Carlo Simulations
+Step 6: Run Monte Carlo simulations

 Monte Carlo simulation software will typically run 1,000 iterations to determine what your risk management project requires.
-When determining contingency, generally 80 percent of the total project value will be used to determine the final total project cost.
-Your software will allow you to configure your charts to reflect the appropriate amounts.
+When determining contingency, 80 percent of the total project value will be used to determine the final total project cost.
+The software will allow you to configure your charts to reflect the appropriate amounts.

-Step 7: Produce and Communicate Results
+Step 7: Produce and communicate results

 Preparing for a Monte Carlo Simulation